VocabWise/VocabWise.github.io/docs/blog/Posts/published/0002-ee_french.md

 ## Brief Introduction of Express Entry
 [Express Entry](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry) is the Canadian government's online system for managing skilled worker immigration.
 In this guide, we will use `EE Entry` to refer to the Express Entry system.

-EE Entry is a point-based system with different immigration programs and selection categories.
+EE Entry is a score-based system with different immigration programs and selection categories.
 Understanding both is critical to maximizing your Comprehensive Ranking System (CRS) score.
 In this section, we briefly introduce the Canadian Experience Class and the French-language proficiency category.
 For more details, see [EE Eligibility](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/who-can-apply.html#programs).

 ![Express Entry](../assets/0002/Express_Entry.png){width=90% style="display: block; margin: 0 auto; text-align: center;"}

 There are three main structural components of EE Entry:

-1. <span style="color: red;">**Comprehensive Ranking System (CRS)**</span>: Calculate your CRS points, which is not only used in eligibility but also used in ranking.
+1. <span style="color: red;">**Comprehensive Ranking System (CRS)**</span>: Calculate your CRS score, which is not only used in eligibility but also used in ranking.
 2. <span style="color: red;">**Immigration Programs**</span>: Determine your eligibility to enter the EE pool.
-3. <span style="color: red;">**Current Categories**</span>: Award additional points in targeted rounds or encourage more applications by requiring lower points.
+3. <span style="color: red;">**Current Categories**</span>: Award additional points in targeted rounds or encourage more applications by requiring lower scores.

 To begin, you must first qualify for one of the immigration programs, then explore categories to boost your score.

 ## Comprehensive Ranking System (CRS)
-CRS Points System is a key component of EE Entry.
+CRS Score System is a key component of EE Entry.
 It is used to determine candidates' eligibility and rank them in the pool.
 Here is the [official calculator](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/check-score.html#calculator). <span style="color: red;">**Generally, young people with relatively good educational backgrounds can easily earn CRS points sufficient to pass the French-language proficiency category.**</span>

 ![CRS Calculator](../assets/0002/CRS_calculator.png){width=60% style="display: block; margin: 0 auto; text-align: center;"}